 The PC’s cost-benefit analysis under-estimated the cost of construction and land requirements in Springbank.
 The Springbank project will cost as much as–or more than–a dam upstream at McLean Creek.

 It doesn’t protect enough people.

 A dam in Springbank would leave Bragg Creek, Redwood Meadows and Tsuu T’ina Nation under continued threat of flooding.
-Whereas the upstream option at McLean Creek protects all those communities and provides the same protection to Calgary.
+Whereas an upstream option protects all those communities and provides the same protection to Calgary.

 It will not be faster to build.

 The PC government inaccurately promoted the Springbank dam as the fastest option.
 It isn’t.
 Both Springbank and McLean Creek require the same provincial and federal environmental reviews as well as the same regulatory, design and construction timelines.
 In fact, a McLean Creek dam may be faster as it’s on public land, minimizing potential legal challenges.